tfasz/garage-door/README.md

 # garage-door

 I wanted my 20 year old garage door to notify me if it was left open by accident.
 I looked into some of the 3rd party add-ons but none looked that exciting.

-Instead I hookup up a Particle Photon I had sitting around
+Instead I hookup up a [Particle Photon](https://store.particle.io/) I had sitting around which publishes messages via Slack.

+## Particle Setup

+My garage door ceiling is about 3 feet above my garage door.
+The Photon is plugged into a USB power supply via the electric outlet above the garage door.
+The Photon has an [IR sensor](https://www.adafruit.com/products/1031) pointed down from the ceiling - it hits the garage door if it is open and does not hit anything when the door is closed.
+The sensor is wired to the Photon power, ground, and analog pin A0.

 ## Particle App